OPT Human Resources Jobs

 Get Access To All Jobs

-How to Get Visa Sponsorship in Human Resources
+Tips for Finding OPT Sponsorship in Human Resources

 Target HR roles with a clear degree requirement

 USCIS requires specialty occupation positions to demand a specific bachelor's degree field.
-HR analytics, compensation analysis, and talent acquisition strategy roles tie directly to HR or business degrees and hold up better under OPT and future H-1B scrutiny than generalist positions.
+HR analytics, compensation analysis, and talent acquisition strategy roles tie directly to HR or business degrees and hold up better under OPT and future H-1B visa scrutiny than generalist positions.

 Prioritize employers with a history of HR visa sponsorship